wallenby/pi_light_game/README.md

 There's no visual stacking, the stacking is more so done with points.

-There are also lives, whereas the original Stacker game only gives you one chance.
-(I believe)
+There are also lives in the game instead of either missing the stack completely, landing the block partly or landing it right in the middle.

 ## The Game